Frequently Asked Questions

-Will the Flex PharmD degree from UBC allow me to be registered as a pharmacist in other provinces?
+Does the UBC Flex PharmD Program allow me to be registered as a pharmacist in other provinces?

-The Flex PharmD program prepares students to practice pharmacy as a skilled clinician.
-Every province has its own registration/licensing body that determines who may and may not practice pharmacy.
-All questions regarding registration licensing should be directed to the relevant provincial pharmacy regulatory authority.
+The Flex PharmD Program prepares students to practice pharmacy as skilled clinicians.
+Every province has its own registration/licensing body that determines who may practice pharmacy.
+All questions regarding registration/licensing should be directed to the relevant provincial pharmacy regulatory authority.

 I am a registered pharmacist in another province/territory in Canada, am I still eligible to apply to the Program?

-Admission requirements include a current registration as a pharmacist in BC or hold registration with the Pharmacy Examining Board of Canada and be eligible for registration with the College of Pharmacists of BC.
+Admission requirements include a current registration as a pharmacist in BC or hold registration with the Pharmacy Examining Board of Canada andbe eligible for registration with the College of Pharmacists of BC.
 If you are a registered pharmacist in another province/ territory in Canada, the Agreement on Internal Trade (AIT) allows your current registration/license to be recognized in BC.
-Information about registration process for Pharmacist from Canada is available from the College of Pharmacists of BC website.
+Information about the registration process for Pharmacist from Canada is available from the College of Pharmacists of BC website.

-I'm an International Pharmacy Graduate (IPG) who is not registered/licensed to practice in Canada, am I eligible to apply for admission to the Flex PharmD?
-Should I choose the Flex PharmD program?
+I'm an International Pharmacy Graduate (IPG) who is not registered to practice in Canada, am I eligible to apply to the Flex PharmD Program?

 If you have graduated from an international faculty of pharmacy that is not accredited by the Canadian Council for Accreditation of Pharmacy Programs (CCAPP), you must pass the PEBC examinations (Evaluating Examination, Qualification Examination 1 & 2), meet the English Language Proficiency assessment, complete a minimum of 500 hours of Structure Practical Training (SPT) and complete the Jurisprudence examination (JE) before applying to the program.

 Information about the registration process for IPGs is available from the College of Pharmacists of BC or Pharmacist Gateway Canada’s website.
-Additional information is available through UBC PharmSci’s Canadian Pharmacy Practice Program, a comprehensive program designed to help IPGs achieve the skills and competencies required to practice pharmacy in Canada.
+Additional information is available through the UBC Faculty of Pharmaceutical Sciences’ Canadian Pharmacy Practice Program, a comprehensive program designed to help IPGs achieve the skills and competencies required to practice pharmacy in Canada.

 What is the difference between PLAR credit and transfer credit?